ORCID/orcid-conversion-lib/orcid-model/README.md

 ## Dependencies

-orcid-model depends on the following:
+orcid-model depends on the following, which should automatically be imported by maven if you add the orcid-model jar to your local repository:

     <dependency>
         <groupId>org.apache.commons</groupId>